 Student Conduct Board decisions shall be majority vote.
 If a student, student group, or student organization fails to attend the hearing after being notified, it will be held in their absence.
 Attendance at an administrative or student conduct committee hearing is limited to only those individuals directly involved or those requested by the Vice President for Student Affairs or designee.
 The confidentiality of all student cases should be maintained.

 The outline below will be followed for hearings:

 - 1. Call to order by the chairperson; - 2.
-Presentation of the violation (s); - 3.
-Response from the accused student, student group, or student organization to the violation (s).
+Presentation of the violation (s) ; - 3.
+Response from the accused student, student group, or student organization to the violation (s) .
 The accused may plead responsible, not responsible, or no plea. - 4.
-Presentation of the case against the accused, which may include testimony of witnesses and supporting information on the violation(s).
-Witnesses and the accused/alleged are not allowed to be present before the board at the same time. - 5.
+Presentation of the case against the accused, which may include testimony of witnesses and supporting information on the violation.
+Where deemed appropriate, the accused may ask questions of the witnesses. - 5.
 The accused may present a response, which may include testimony of witnesses and supporting information. - 6.
-All witnesses will be called separately and may not hear each other's testimony.
-Alleged may not be present during witness(es) testimony. - 7.
+All witnesses will be called separately and may not hear each other's testimony. - 7.
 Examination and questioning by the hearing committee may follow any witness statement or information presented. - 8.
-The decision is reached by the Vice President for Student Affairs or designee (administrative hearing or members of the Conduct Board (student conduct committee hearing) as to whether the accused is "responsible" or "not responsible" for violating the Student Code of Conduct. - 9.
-If possible, the accused is usually informed in writing of the outcome of the hearing and sanctions if found responsible within three (3) business days after the hearing.
+The decision is reached by the Vice President for Student Affairs or designee (administrative hearing or members of the Conduct Board (student conduct committee hearing) as to whether the accused in "responsible" or "not responsible" for violating the Student Code of Conduct. - 9.
+If possible, the accused is usually informed in writing of the outcome (responsible or not responsible of the hearing and sanctions within three (3) business days after the hearing.
 In the event a decision cannot be made within three (3) business days, the accused will be informed by the Vice President for Student Affairs or designee.
-Note: The accused/complainant may not communicate or reach out to any member of the Conduct Board concerning the pending outcome or decision of the hearing.